– by Elaine Collins, Registered Psychologist MAPS, BPS, PSI

 Cognitive Behavioural Therapy (CBT) can be an effective tool for the treatment of ADHD in adults since it focuses on identifying and changing patterns of thinking and behaviour that may be contributing to ADHD symptoms.
 For example, it can help patients develop strategies to improve their attention and concentration, as well as to manage their impulses and emotions; to set realistic goals and develop organisational and planning skills; to treat emotional problems such as anxiety and depression that may be related to ADHD.

-Miranda et al. (2014) found significant differences between adults with and without ADHD in family and academic functioning, exhibiting that ADHD symptomatology predicted significant deficits in the family domain and in self-concept, and that, in addition, comorbidities mainly influenced the family and at-risk activity domains.
+Research such as Miranda et al. (2014) found significant differences between adults with and without ADHD in family and academic functioning, exhibiting that ADHD symptomatology predicted significant deficits in the family domain and in self-concept, and that, in addition, comorbidities mainly influenced the family and at-risk activity domains.

 It is important to study the effective treatment for this type of psychopathology.
 It has been said that medications are effective in the treatment of ADHD, but they have limitations in understanding that although medications may reduce ADHD symptoms, they do not necessarily address the functional difficulties associated with the disorder and that some patients may experience unwanted side effects or may not respond well to medications (Safren, 2006).

-Thus, cognitive behavioural therapy (CBT) is a structured psychotherapeutic approach that has been shown to be effective in the treatment of ADHD in adults (Safren, 2006), being able to help address the functional difficulties associated with the disorder and improve patients’ quality of life, while allowing the patient and therapist to follow a specific agenda relevant to the patient’s goals and, therefore, stay focused on treatment goals.
+Therefore, cognitive behavioural therapy (CBT) is a structured psychotherapeutic approach that has been shown to be effective in the treatment of ADHD in adults (Safren, 2006), being able to help address the functional difficulties associated with the disorder and improve patients’ quality of life, while allowing the patient and therapist to follow a specific agenda relevant to the patient’s goals and, therefore, stay focused on treatment goals.

 How Cognitive Behavioural Therapy works for ADHD symptoms